Quantum Measurement Theory for Systems with Finite Dimensional State Spaces: General measurement axiom

-According to the General measurement axiom, we can generalize Wigner's formula to arbitrary sequence of measurements, and determine the joint probability distribution of the outcomes of any sequence of measurements using physically realizable apparatuses.
+By the General measurement axiom, we can generalize the Wigner formula to arbitrary sequence of measurements, and determine the joint probability distribution of the outcomes of any sequence of measurements using physically realizable apparatuses.